Maheshkumar-novice/Event-Manager/README.md

 ## What I Learned
 * How to work with CSV files and File operations with Ruby
-* How to create ERB template
+* How to create ERB template with Ruby
 * How to use ERB template with Ruby
 * How to use Google Civic API with Ruby
 * How to organise methods